 Before he came, when there was still hope he’d be calm and delightful, that’s exactly the kind of room I wanted for him.
 Soothing.
 Neutral and oh so lovely.
+The sweet hand embroidered pillow was from a store in Chatham on the Cape.

 I usually sit in the space, pencil and paper in hand and sketch it out.
 It helps me figure out where furniture goes, without breaking my husbands back.
 This also helps me know what I’m looking for when I start the furniture hunt.
 I’m drawn to symmetry and clean aesthetic.
 I was a bit bummed I couldn’t do matching side tables on either side of the crib, the room size just wouldn’t allow for that.
 Once I know where things go, then the fun begins.